NasdaqDesign/mosaiq/README.md

+# Mosaiq
-# Research Asset Management Platform
+Research Asset Management Platform

 ## Prerequisites
 This is a Wordpress theme.
 You will need to have a Wordpress site running to install the theme.